SoftUni-Internal/interactive-content/EN/02-Inheritance/02-Using-Inherited-Members.md

 To access the base class members, use the `super` keyword.

-We can also re-use some of the logic, like this.
+We can also re-use some of the logic.

+Example:

 ```java
 class Person {